Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap: Effective interactions

 We define the Kondo temperature $\TK$ by $\TK=\td{\Delta}_0$ and the above equations yield \cref{eq:Ward} in the main text.
 This definition just differs by an order 1 constant from some other definition of Kondo temperature; for example, Refs.~\cite{costi_transport_1994,nishikawa_convergence_2012} defined $\TK=\frac{\pi}{4}\td{\Delta}_0$.

 We then consider several limits.
 For all cases, we let $U\gg \TK$ and $n_f$ is fixed to an integer.
-We also calculate the effective interactions in $S,T,D$ channel $\td{E}_S=\td{U}-\td{J}_S,\td{E}_T=\td{U},\td{E}_D=\td{U}-\td{J}_D$ (\ie the two particle energies as calculated in \cref{sec:Anderson}).
+We also calculate the effective interactions in $S,T,D$ channel $\td{E}_S=\td{U}-\td{J}_S,\td{E}_T=\td{U},\td{E}_D=\td{U}-\td{J}_D$ (\ie the two-particle energies, also listed in Table.~I in Ref.~\cite{wang_bosonization_2025}).
 They are related to the pairing susceptibility (supplementary section B.5 of Ref.~\cite{wang_molecular_2024}), and a negative two-particle energy indicates an attractive interaction in that channel.

-\paragraph{$J_D=J_S=0,U\gg \TK$ limit} This limit enjoys an SU(4) symmetry (\cref{sec:Anderson}), which enforces $\td {J}_D = \td{J}_S=0$.
+\paragraph{$J_D=J_S=0,U\gg \TK$ limit} This limit enjoys an SU(4) symmetry, which enforces $\td {J}_D = \td{J}_S=0$.
 The charge degree of freedom is frozen at the Kondo energy scale, hence $\chi_c$ is not contributed by the quasiparticles, implying $\chi_c\ll \td{\Delta}_0^{-1}$ and $3\td{U} = \pi\td{\Delta}_0$.
 Therefore,

 \paragraph{$J_S,J_S-J_D,U\gg \TK$ limit} The atomic ground state is the singlet state.
 As the splittings between the singlet state and other atomic levels are much larger than $\TK$, in addition to the charge degree of freedom, the spin and valley degrees of freedom are also frozen at the Kondo energy scale, implying $\chi_{c,s,v} \ll \td{\Delta}_0^{-1}$.
 We obtain